zhuchangyi/Sitting_Pose_detection/README.md

 - [x] Setting thresholds for classification
 - [x] Dateset collecting
 - [x] Build fully connected network training and testing The deep learning method we propose is going to lead users to set up their own model which is at the end of the MoveNet network, due to the different device and working environment.

+# Notice
+* The data is easy to collect and the model training is fast, so it's convenient to train the model suitable for your own device and working environment.
+* We didn't collect test data due to the test is virtualized, but it's ok to do so.
+* The data is collected really fast you can add a delay by frame to frame also we highly suggest that the different wrong pose can be collect separately.